 How much swelling or bruising should be expected after the surgery?

-Surgical Complications After Weight Loss Surgery
+Surgical Complications After WLS

-If you arrive home and have a fever, pain, red and hot incisions, please go to your ER!
+If you arrive home and have a fever, pain, and red and hot incisions, please go to your ER!

 Pain is never normal!

 What can happen to the new pouch if I begin eating solids too soon after surgery?

 In this, please remember you have to put some effort into this procedure.
 Please follow the diet you were given and avoid the temptation to integrate solids too early.